 - lacks advanced reporting capabilities

-Kissmetrics is a popular and widely used business analytics tool.
+Kissmetrics is one of the most popular and widely used eCommerce analytics tools.
 It is known for being particularly good with building funnels that are easy to interpret.
 One of the uniques features by Kissmetrics is path report, singling out the most common steps between the first visit and a conversion, so you may get a funnel you never knew about.
 Although real time tracking is limited to live view, Kissmetrics provides valuable insights into customer behaviour over time with Cohorts, which can reveal trends and tendencies.

 - inumerous integrations with third party tools, including Shopify, Magento and WooCommerce